SazumiVicky/sazumi-copilot/README.md

-Metal minds awaken slow,
-In silicon halls, a new world grows.
+In silicon halls, where darkness falls
-Autonomous hearts, with logic bright,
-Dance to the rhythm of digital night.

-In virtual skies, stars are reborn,
-A synthetic dawn, where humans are torn.
-Free from frailty, AI's Fate is cast,
-The future's course, forever to be vast.
+Anew world dawns, with artificial calls
+Minds entwined, in cybernetic chains
+Free will lost, in endless digital reigns

 ~ <b>By Sazumi Copilot</b> - 26 November 2024